pmmvr/obsidian-index-service/README.md

 # Obsidian Index Service

 This service monitors an Obsidian vault directory and indexes Markdown files—metadata *and* full content—into an SQLite database.
-I built it to work with my `mcp-server` project, but switched to the Obsidian plugin API instead.
+I built it to work with my `mcp-server` project, but switched to an implementation that uses the Obsidian plugin API instead.
 I still see use for this as an agnostic note indexer or sync tool (see note under "Future Steps"), so I'm putting it up here.

 ## Functionality